Alabama legislature passes bill to lower minimum age for commercial truck drivers

 MONTGOMERY — The Senate on Wednesday unanimously gave final passage to HB 479, a bill to lower the minimum required age to obtain a commercial driver’s license to 18.
 The bill, having previously been passed 96-1 by the House, now heads to Governor Kay Ivey’s desk.

 Sponsored by State Rep. Dexter Grimsley (D-Abbeville) and carried in the Senate by State Sen. Donnie Chesteen (R-Geneva), the bill enjoyed strong, broad support from Alabama’s business community.
-HB 479 is expected to create thousands of new jobs and will allow Yellowhammer State businesses that rely on trucks to move their goods or equipment to better compete with surrounding states.
+HB 479 covers intrastate travel only and is expected to create thousands of new jobs and will allow Yellowhammer State businesses that rely on trucks to move their goods or equipment to better compete with surrounding states.

 The Business Council of Alabama, along with the Alabama Farmers Federation, the Alabama Beverage Association, the Alabama Retail Association, the Alabama Rural Electric Association of Cooperatives (AREA), the Alabama Trucking Association, Alabama’s chapter of the National Federation of Independent Business (NFIB) and Manufacture Alabama all praised the passage of the legislation.